codewitch-honey-crisis/core2_alarm/README.md

 3. Configure include/config.h for the count of alarms and all the associated pins

-4. Upload Filesystem Image to control
+4. Upload Filesystem Image to control (only necessary for Arduino or if using wifi.txt in SPIFFS)

 5. Upload Firmware to control